Swingbiter/morse-converter/README.md

 > Takes a string and returns morse.
 String must consist of alphanumeric characters (A-Z, 0-9).
 Multiple words are allowed.

 morse_to_phrase(morse_phrase)
 > Takes a morse phrase and returns text.
-Letters must be seperated by "_" and words by a space.
+Morse letters must be seperated by "_" and words by a space.